-John and I have been married for 24 years – and we are still blissful!
+John and I have been married since 1990 – and we are still blissful!
 We have 2 beautiful children.
 Zach is 19 and just finished his second year studying astrophysics at the University of Western Ontario in London, Ontario Canada, and Zena, who will be starting high school this coming September.

 Zach has worked art festivals with me.
 Zena hasn’t done much work for me yet.
 Both support what I do and help out around the house when I’m working a deadline.

 My husband is the inspiration for my copper line.
-I’ll explain that in #9.
 He is also a hobby woodworker, and has built many display items and workroom furniture.
 If I can draw a picture, he can make it.

 It’s a little window into the beauty of natural elements.
 A slice of cleaned up recycled copper pipe is a frame for freshwater pearls that are locked in clear resin.

 7) Why should a retailer want to order your jewelry?
 What distinguishes your designs from others?